Bruno Xavier (beach soccer): Career

 Xavier scored his 200th goal for Brazil in a 10–1 win over Uruguay at the South American World Cup qualifiers in May 2019.

 In a huge surprise, Xavier was left out of Brazil's squad for the 2021 World Cup in Moscow.
 In an Instagram video, Xavier shied away from stating exactly why he had been left out of the team, but nevertheless did mention being unable to attend the World Cup qualifiers due to playing in Europe at the time, and the effects of the COVID-19 pandemic on travel, and the introduction of younger players to the squad.

 As is typical for top beach soccer players, Xavier has played for many club sides in numerous countries.
 They include Vasco da Gama, Corinthians, Espírito Santo FC and Sampaio Corrêa domestically as well as Catanzaro (Italy), Terracina (Italy), Strogino (Russia), Kristall (Russia), Alanyaspor (Turkey), Barcelona (Spain), Sporting CP (Portugal), Braga (Portugal), Kfar Qassem (Israel) in European leagues and international competitions.
 After his exclusion from the Brazil national team in 2021, he continued his trade for clubs both nationally and internationally, including winning the best player award of the 2022 Italian Serie A season representing Pisa.
 But this period of exclusion peaked for Xavier at the 2023 Euro Winners Cup, where he won the best player award of Europe's paramount club competition.
-Soon after in November, he was called back up to the Seleção for the first time in nearly four years, now aged 39, for the 2023 South American Beach Soccer League.
+Soon after in November, he was called back up to the Seleção for the first time in nearly four years, aged 39, for the 2023 South American Beach Soccer League.

+Xavier remained a key veteran presence for Brazil, contributing in major tournaments including the FIFA Beach Soccer World Cup UAE 2024 in Dubai, where he played all six matches (scoring 2 goals) as Brazil won their sixth World Cup.

+He has continued club commitments into his 40s, including with Falfala Kfar Qassem (2023/2024) and Pafos FC (2024/2025), while featuring in events like the Euro Winners Cup and maintaining his ambassadorial role in the sport.

+As of 2026, now aged 41, Xavier is still active and regarded as a legendary figure in beach soccer, with over 200 caps and goals for Brazil, and occasional call-ups or involvement with the national setup under coaches like Chicão Castelo Branco.

+In a notable development, Xavier was not included in Brazil's squad for the 2025 FIFA Beach Soccer World Cup in Seychelles, marking his first absence from the tournament since 2011; the decision came amid a squad refresh despite his contributions to the 2024 triumph.

+He continues to compete at club level, associated with sides such as Rosh Haayin BSC in Euro Winners Cup competitions and maintaining his status as a forward/pivot in profiles for ongoing seasons.